kellyjonbrazil/jc/docs/parsers/ini.md

 - Comment prefix can be `#` or `;`.
 Comments must be on their own line.
 - If duplicate keys are found, only the last value will be used.

-> Note: The section identifier `[DEFAULT]` is special and provides default
-> values for the section keys that follow.
-To disable this behavior you must
-> rename the `[DEFAULT]` section identifier to something else before
-> parsing.

 > Note: Values starting and ending with double or single quotation marks
 > will have the marks removed.
 If you would like to keep the quotation
 > marks, use the `-r` command-line argument or the `raw=True` argument in